Workrise, once known as RigUp, raises $300M at a $2.9B valuation – TechCrunch

 Dave Bujnowski, investment manager at Baillie Gifford, points out that Workrise’s online management platform is “disrupting a sector that’s so far been slow to adopt new technologies.”

-Workrise now serves more than 70 metro areas in the U.S., including Atlanta, where the company is matching trade workers with commercial construction companies, and in Broomfield, CO where the company trains and matches workers to jobs across the U.S. wind industry.
+Workrise now serves more than 70 metro areas in the U.S., including Atlanta, where the company is matching trade workers with commercial construction companies, and in Broomfield, Colordao, where the company trains and matches workers to jobs across the U.S. wind industry.

 The company also offers trade workers access to training that equips them for energy and infrastructure jobs that are on the rise.
 Last year, Workrise placed more than 4,500 workers, or nearly a third of all its workers placed in 2020, in renewable-energy jobs.